docker/docs/get-started/index.md

 ---
-title: "Orientation and setup"
+title: "Overview"
-keywords: get started, setup, orientation, quickstart, intro, concepts, containers, docker desktop
+keywords: get started, overview, quickstart, intro, concepts, containers, images
-description: Get oriented on some basics of Docker and install Docker Desktop.
+description: Get an overview of the Get started guide and learn about containers and images.
 redirect_from:
 - /engine/getstarted-voting-app/
 - /engine/getstarted-voting-app/cleanup/